gklyne/asqc/README.markdown

-  --version             show program's version number and exit -h, --help            show this help message and exit --examples            display path of examples directory and exit -q QUERY, --query=QUERY
+  --version             show program's version number and exit -h, --help            show this help message and exit --examples            display path of examples directory and exit -b BINDINGS, --bindings=BINDINGS
-                        URI or filename of resource containing query to execute.
-If not present, query must be supplied as command line argument.
-  -p PREFIX, --prefix=PREFIX
-                        URI or filename of resource containing query prefixes (default ~/.asqc-prefixes)
-  -b BINDINGS, --bindings=BINDINGS
                         URI or filename of resource containing incoming query variable bindings (default none).
 Specify '-' to use stdin.
 This option works for SELECT queries only when accessing a SPARQL endpoint.
+  -e ENDPOINT, --endpoint=ENDPOINT
+                        URI of SPARQL endpoint to query.
+  -f FORMAT, --format=FORMAT
+                        Format for input and/or output:
+                        RDFXML/N3/NT/TURTLE/JSONLD/RDFA/JSON/CSV/template.
+                        XML, N3, NT, TURTLE, JSONLD, RDFA apply to RDF data, others apply to query variable bindings.
+Multiple comma-separated values may be specified; they are applied to RDF or variable bindings as appropriate.
+                        'template' is a python formatting template with '%(var)s' for query variable 'var'.
+If two values are given for RDF or variable binding data, they are applied to input and output respectively.
+Thus:
+                        RDFXML,JSON = RDF/XML and JSON result bindings;
+                        RDFXML,N3 = RDF/XML input and Turtle output; etc.
+  -o OUTPUT, --output=OUTPUT
+                        URI or filename of RDF resource for output (default stdout).Specify '-'to use stdout.
+  -p PREFIX, --prefix=PREFIX
+                        URI or filename of resource containing query prefixes (default ~/.asqc-prefixes)
+  -q QUERY, --query=QUERY
+                        URI or filename of resource containing query to execute.
+If not present, query must be supplied as command line argument.
   -r RDF_DATA, --rdf-input=RDF_DATA
                         URI or filename of RDF resource to query (default stdin or none).
 May be repeated to merge multiple input resources.
 Specify '-' to use stdin.
-  -e ENDPOINT, --endpoint=ENDPOINT
-                        URI of SPARQL endpoint to query -o OUTPUT, --output=OUTPUT
-                        URI or filename of RDF resource for output (default stdout).Specify '-'to use stdout.
-  -t QUERY_TYPE, --type=QUERY_TYPE
+  -v, --verbose         display verbose output --query-type=QUERY_TYPE
-                        Type of query output: SELECT (variable bindings, CONSTRUCT (RDF) or ASK (status) -v, --verbose         display verbose output
+                        Type of query output: SELECT (variable bindings, CONSTRUCT (RDF) or ASK (status).
+May be used when system cannot tell the kind of result by analyzing the query itself.
+(Currently not used) --format-rdf-in=FORMAT_RDF_IN
+                        Format for RDF input data:
+                        RDFXML/N3/NT/TURTLE/JSONLD/RDFA.
+  --format-rdf-out=FORMAT_RDF_OUT
+                        Format for RDF output data:
+                        RDFXML/N3/NT/TURTLE/JSONLD.
+  --format-var-in=FORMAT_VAR_IN
+                        Format for query variable binding input data:
+                        JSON/CSV.
+  --format-var-out=FORMAT_VAR_OUT
+                        Format for query variable binding output data:
+                        JSON/CSV/template.
 ```